tomvlk/MPFormatter_android/README.md

 It will output a Spanned object that can be used in TextViews and more Android controls that support Spanned Strings.

 ## Installation ##
-You can use gradle to compile it, it's in the jCentral repository.
+You can use gradle to compile it, it's in the jCentral repository and in the Maven Central.

     dependencies {
-        compile 'net.tvalk.mpformatter:mpformatter:1.2'
+        compile 'net.tvalk.mpformatter:mpformatter:1.3.3'
     }

-If you want to stay updated, replace the '1.2' with '1.+'.
+If you want to stay updated, replace the '1.3.3' with '1.+'.
 But can break things when there is a new version.
+Maybe you need to change your repositories for gradle:

+	repositories {
+		mavenCentral()
+		jcenter()
+	}

 ## Usage ##